“Even things of great value should be given up if they are leading a person to sin.”

 You see, that is sin, too.
 Anything that separates me from God is sin.
 Anything that does not bring God glory is sin.
 Anything I want more than I want Him is sin.

-And that’s a bit harder to swallow.
+And that’s harder to swallow.

 If something causes me to sin, I have to get rid of it.
 If God says something has to go, it has to go.
 If He points me in a direction, and I refuse to go, I’m being disobedient.
 And disobedience is sin.